Dell

 401(k)

-Under Dell's current 401(k) retirement plan, employees may invest up to 25% of their annual pre-tax salary through convenient payroll deductions.
-Dell will match the first 3% of savings dollar-for-dollar.
+Under Dell's current 401(k) retirement plan, employees may invest up to 50% of their annual pre-tax salary through convenient payroll deductions.
 401(k) investments from previous employers may be rolled over into this account.
-All employees are eligible to participate in the Dell 401(k) Plan as of their start date with Dell.
+All eligible employees may participate in the Dell 401(k) Plan as of their start date with Dell.
+The plan features:

 - Paid vacation based on years of service